frpe1/Portfolio-Template/README.md

 Here you could found helpfiles for your project, if you not wanna include it directly in your main page, so put it here!

+In this folder you also find the data.pug file.
+The data.pug contain all the contents-data you wanna change for your project.
+This makes it more easier maintainable site

 portfolio/

 Here is the main folder for your project, where you will spend mostly of the time of your project.